 - Gradually increasing strengths of direct current shock (synchronized with the R wave) are administered under procedural sedation until sinus rhythm is restored.

-- The use of antiarrhythmic drugs prior to planned cardioversion may increase the likelihood of successful electrical cardioversion.
+- The adjunctive use of antiarrhythmic drugs prior to shock delivery may increase the likelihood of success.

-- Consider if procedural sedation is deemed high risk or if the patient prefers pharmacological cardioversion.
+- Consider in pharmacological cardioversion. or if the patient prefers

-- Consultation with a specialist (e.g., cardiology, electrophysiologist) strongly recommended.
+- Consultation with a specialist (e.g., cardiologist, electrophysiologist) is strongly recommended.

-- More effective for atrial flutter when compared with Afib but there is a risk of conversion to 1:1 conduction with propafenone and flecainide
+- More effective for atrial flutter than Afib, but there is a risk of conversion to 1:1 conduction with propafenone and flecainide

 Pill-in-pocket approach